SECTION A – RATES AND CHARGES

 Property subject to a lien for unpaid charges shall be sold for non-payment of the same, and the proceeds of the sale shall be applied to pay the charges, after deduction costs, as is the case in the foreclosure of statutory liens.
 Such foreclosure shall be in the name of the City.
 The City attorney is hereby authorized and directed to institute such proceedings in the name of the City in any court having jurisdiction over such matters against any property for which the bill has remained uncollected as directed by the Mayor.
 (2019-1).

 .10 All ordinances and parts of ordinance in conflict herewith are hereby repealed insofar as the conflicting portions thereof are concerned.

 .11 New water and sewer charges may be, from time to time, enacted by the approval of a majority of the City Council.
 The adequacy of the water service charge shall be reviewed, not less often than annually, by Certified Public Accountants for the City of Fairbury in their annual audit report.
 The water service charge shall be revised periodically to reflect a change in local capital costs or operation, maintenance and replacement costs.
 (1998-20)

-In the event charges for service are not paid within thirty (30) days past delinquent, the City is entitled to utilize the procurement of the delinquent charges through the services of a Debt Collection Agency.
+In the event charges for services are not paid within thirty (30) days past delinquent, the City is entitled to utilize the procurement of the delinquent charges through the services of a Debt Collection Agency.
 The City Clerk shall place a lien on the property for uncollected charges on the forty-sixth day past the collection end date.
 (2019-1)

 SECTION B – METERS, INSTALLATION, TAPPING AND CROSS-CONNECTIONS